Page Reviewed / Updated - Mar. 2015

-Associated with this waiver is a self-directed care option called the Consumer-Directed Attendant Care Program.
+Associated with this waiver is a self-directed care option called the Consumer-Directed Attendant Care Program or CDAC Program.
 Individuals who choose this option are given the flexibility to select their own personal care providers.
-Since no medical training is required to provide most forms of attendant care, a broad range of individuals can be hired to provide these services, including friends and some family members of the care recipient.
+Since no medical training is required to provide most forms of personal care, a broad range of individuals can be hired to provide these services, including friends and some family members of the care recipient.

 There are 4 main criteria for qualification.